kkrypt0nn/Python-Discord-Bot-Template/README.md

 - Clone/Download the repository
   - To clone it and get the updates you can definitely use the command `git clone`
-- Create a discord bot [here](https://discord.com/developers/applications)
+- Create a Discord bot [here](https://discord.com/developers/applications)
 - Get your bot token
 - Invite your bot on servers using the following invite: https://discord.com/oauth2/authorize?&client_id=YOUR_APPLICATION_ID_HERE&scope=bot+applications.commands&permissions=PERMISSIONS (